 8.11 Access to the countryside is a major benefit of living within Thruxton and important for the wellbeing and quality of life of residents.
-There are a limited number of public footpaths and rights of way across the Parish and the A3O3 acts as a barrier.
+There are a limited number of public footpaths and rights of way across the Parish and the A303 acts as a barrier.

-Policy CI6: Connected Countryside
+Policy Cl4: Connected Countryside

-- 1. Development proposals that result in improved countryside access and enjoyment of the countryside through enhancements to the public footpath / cycle network and safe access across the A3O3 will be supported. - 2.
-Development proposals that would reduce or detrimentally impact on public access to the countryside will not be supported.
+1. Development proposals that result in improved countryside access and enjoyment of the countryside through enhancements to the public footpath / cycle network and safe access across the A3O3 will be supported.